FPGA-Research-Manchester/byteman/README.md

     [Logic]: selects the logic plane (incl global clock) of the bitstream.
 Enabled by default if no plane is explicitly specified.
     [BlockRAM]: selects the BlockRAM contents plane of the bitstream.
 Enabled by default if no plane is explicitly specified.
     [Blank]: blanks the selected regions to zeroes before writing the actual bitstream to them.
-    [Full]: selects all frames in the FPGA.
+    [Full]: selects all frames in the chip.
     [<StartY> <StartX> <SizeY> <SizeX>]: selects a rect (<StartY> <StartX> <SizeY> <SizeX>) for output.
                                        : also the list of selected regions will be output (see "byteman -help Region").
     <OutputFileName>: name of the output file. supports ".bit" and ".bin" file formats.